-The primary strategy my agents use to write Medicare Advantage is targeting the Special Election Period (SEP) market.
+The primary strategy we use is targeting the Special Election Period (SEP) market.

-The Special Election Period Market targets populations of Medicare Advantage clients that can move into better policies at any time of the year.
+The Special Election Period Market targets populations of Medicare Advantage clients that switch plans any time of the year.

-Our marketing strategy targets this population.
-Our goal is to meet with prospects, build rapport and trust, then review alternative Medicare Advantage plans that may improve their quality of coverage.
+Our goal is to meet with prospects, build rapport and trust, then discover opportunities for better Medicare Advantage plans.

 We LOVE this Medicare Advantage marketing strategy for the following reasons: